LearnWithTwoHeads/devops/03-web-servers/3-reverse-proxying.md

 ## Reverse Proxying

-We learned how to start `nginx` as a process in the last lesson so you should have `nginx` already installed on your machine.
+We learned how to start `nginx` as a process in the last module so you should have `nginx` already installed on your machine.
 So let's run `nginx` again.

 ```bash
 $ sudo nginx